Afif Hossain: International career

-Afif made his international debut in 2018 against Sri Lanka in the first T20I but his second-ball duck with the bat and 1/26 in 2 overs with ball witnessed him to be dropped from next match.
+Afif made his international debut in 2018 against Sri Lanka in the first T20I but his second-ball duck with the bat and 1/26 in 2 overs with the ball saw him dropped from the team in the next match.

 He was included in the squad for 2019–20 Bangladesh Tri-Nation Series, and in the first match against Zimbabwe, while Bangladesh was on the verge of defeat losing 6 wicket for 60 runs and still needing 85 runs to win, he came to bat at no. 8 and scored a blistering knock of 52 off 26 balls and made a crucial 82-run stand with Mosaddek Hossain to overcome the target.
 Subsequently, he was selected for Man of Match award for his knock.

 In November 2019, Afif was named in Bangladesh's squad for the 2019 ACC Emerging Teams Asia Cup in Bangladesh.
 Later the same month, he was named in Bangladesh's squad for the cricket tournament at the 2019 South Asian Games.
 The Bangladesh team won the gold medal, after they beat Sri Lanka by seven wickets in the final.

 In February 2020, Afif was named in Bangladesh's One Day International (ODI) squad for their series against Zimbabwe.
 He made his ODI debut for Bangladesh, against Zimbabwe, on 6 March 2020.
 In September 2021, he was named in Bangladesh's squad for the 2021 ICC Men's T20 World Cup.

 In February 2022, he scored 93* and helped Bangladesh to get a famous win against Afghanistan in Chattogram, which is the highest individual score for any Bangladeshi batter in ODI cricket while batting at number 7 and lower.

 In August 2022, Afif scored 85 runs in 81 balls in the last ODI against Zimbabwe to prevent a whitewash.
 Bangladesh were able to get to a score of 256/9, and Bangladesh won.
 He won the "Man of the Match" Award for his efforts.

+In May 2024, he was named as a reserve player in Bangladesh's squad for the 2024 ICC Men's T20 World Cup tournament.